qinguorui2001/tp/docs/DeveloperGuide.md

    4. Test case: `give 2 d/lab2 by/20/12/2021`<br>
       Expected: "lab2" assignment is appended to second person's assignment list.
 Details of the added assignment will be shown in the status message.
-The assignment list panel will display **second** person's **pending and completed** assignments sorted in due date with all pending assignments above completed ones.
+The assignment list panel will display **second** person's **pending and completed** assignments sorted by due date with all pending assignments above completed ones.

 2. Giving an assignment while assignment list panel is empty.